 For some examples of failure, let's discuss certain AAA video games.
 First up, Mass Effect.

 Mass Effect 1 doesn't seem to have a clear theme.
 In the beginning, it seems like it's about "humanity finding a place in a galaxy of more advanced and more experienced alien races".
 But that theme kind of gets dropped.
 Nobody ever mentions it again until the end of the game, where suddenly humans are the heroes for saving the Citadel from Sovereign and everyone looks up to us now.
 And in future Mass Effect games they just soft-retcon that ending and go back to the galaxy not trusting Shepard and the human councilor not having any power, and completely ignore the theme.
-But in the encounter on Virmire where Saren reveals his motives and they're actually pretty interesting and (dare I say) almost defendable, it seems like the game might pick up the entirely new theme of Pillars of Life's idea of Dignity as mentioned above: the Reapers are coming and we're hopelessly outmatched.
+But in the encounter on Virmire where Saren reveals his motives and they're actually pretty interesting and (dare I say) almost defendable, it seems like the game might pick up the entirely new theme of Pillars of Life's idea of defiance as mentioned above: the Reapers are coming and we're hopelessly outmatched.
 But it's still wrong to give up and willingly submit to them!
 We have to try!
 That theme also isn't referenced again, until vaguely at the final scene, where it's distracting from the resolution to the original theme.
 The point is, Mass Effect's lack of a clear and consistent theme made the story feel kinda meaningless.
 It was still fun because the story was strong in other areas, and looked very promising for the sequels.
 Also the combat was fun no matter how bad the story might have been.

 Mass Effect Andromeda went a completely different direction.
 In the beginning they sell the theme of "exploring a new land and finding a home".
 Unlike the previous games, this theme is at least consistent.
 One of Ryder's final lines after defeating the main villain can be (asked what the Nexus should be told) "Tell them we're home".
 The theme is there all throughout the game.
 That's an improvement.
 The only reason I didn't like it a lot more was because that particular theme is one that really doesn't resonate with me.
 Themes are a very person-relative thing and that's part of why two good people with the same philosophy on storytelling can disagree on which story is better.
-The idea of a 'home' doesn't just have any emotional significance to me (in fact it kind of has negative significance due to reactance bias).
+The idea of 'home' just doesn't have any emotional significance to me (in fact it kind of has negative significance due to reactance bias).

 Next up: Assassin's Creed.
 The first game in this series has even less of a theme than Mass Effect 1.
-The only semblance of one you have is the Templars' true ideology (world peace through control), which isn't really fleshed out until much later in the series.
+The only semblance of one you have is the exploration of the Templars' true ideology (world peace through control), which isn't really fleshed out until much later in the series.
 Desmond or Altair never confronts this idea on a philosophical level or even acknowledges its legitimacy (which I think is fine since it's pretty disgusting to me but weird since that's kind of what statism is and the entire audience is statists - it's the communism hypocrisy all over again!).
 In later games, such as Assassin's Creed 3, they finally have a Templar be more of a character and they do a good job of showing how someone doesn't have to be completely evil to believe this.
 Haytham Kenway is introduced as a hero liberating kidnapped and incarcerated native Americans, and his behavior is so heroic that the audience is convinced he's an Assassin.
 The striking thing is that even in hindsight nothing he did contradicts his Templar ideology.
 He freed the natives because the British soldiers capturing them weren't doing it for anyone's safety but to advance their own violent colonization of someone else's home.
 I admire what they aimed for in AC3.
-But I feel like they kind of shot themselves in the foot.
+But they kind of shot themselves in the foot.
 They showed how their enemy's ideology isn't pure evil by showing a heroic character who believes it, but then they still didn't contend with it intellectually.
-The audience is still supposed to take it on faith that this idea is wrong and for some reason, everyone does.
+The audience is still supposed to take it on faith that the Templars are unilaterally the badguys and for some reason, everyone does.

 The same thing happened with Star Wars.
 There's some trick to storytelling that allows you to work in morals most people would be disgusted with if you spelled them out but somehow everyone cheers them on.
 I haven't figured it out, but when I do, I'm going to exploit the shit out of it.